CBSE Class 10th Exam Date:01 Jan' 26 - 14 Feb' 26

 This Story also Contains

 Section A of the CBSE Mathematics paper Class 10 had 18 multiple-choice questions, which carried a weightage of 1 mark each.
-2 assertion-reason based questions were also asked of 1 mark.
+2 assertion-reason based questions were also asked for 1 mark.
 Below, we have listed questions for students' reference:

 Q1.
 The prime factorisation of the natural number 288 is: